jpassetti/mmi675-spring2024-wordpress/readme.md

 #### Session 2: Single Post and Page Templates

-- Create header.php and footer.php files and include them in `index.php`.
+- Create `header.php` and `footer.php` files and include them in `index.php`.
 - Introduction to single post and page templates.
 Create `single.php` and `page.php` files.
 - Insert the WordPress Loop into `single.php` and `page.php` to display single post and page content.
 - Explain how the Wordpress Loop is multi-purpose and can be used in different contexts.
+- Create a post and a page in the WordPress dashboard and preview the changes.

 ```php
 <?php get_header(); ?>